ibm-cloud-docs/vpc/cr-create-table.md

 {: shortdesc}

 Ingress traffic from a particular traffic source is routed by using the routes in the custom routing table that is associated with that traffic source.
-If no matching route is found in a custom routing table, routing continues using the VPC system routing table.
+If no matching route is found in a custom routing table, routing continues by using the VPC system routing table.
 You can avoid this behavior with a custom routing table's default route with an action of **drop**.
 {: note}

 Before creating a routing table, ensure that you have at least one VPC.